ezakhar/help/en/basics/categories.md

 Categories help to classify activities by types, select and compare activities of the same type, analyze dynamics of their completion and build reports.

 Category - an obligatory attribute of the activity.
-When creating an activity, users subscribed to the basic tariff can select a category from the list of [system categories](#systemcategories), and those who have the "Premium" or "Coach" tariff plans enabled, can manage their own list of categories.
+When creating an activity, users subscribed to the basic tariff can select a category from the list of [system categories](#systemcategories), and those who have the "Premium" or "Coach" tariffs enabled, can manage their own list of categories.

 ### View categories {#viewCategories}